funakoshi2718/funakoshi-miner/README.md

     Pascal GPUs auto control clock speed to prevent the temperature from going too high.
     To be on the safe size you can set -temp-max to 83 and -temp-min to 75 (for example).

-    Some pools require you to sing-up and define an account.
+    Some pools require you to sign-up and define an account.
 For those pools the account-name is passed in the -u argument.
 Other pools require you to pass your 't' wallet address and for those pools your wallet-address is passed in the -u argument.